tepease/cb50/README.md

 ### <a name="summary"></a>Summary

-This is the beginning of a tailored curriculum at CB to build the technical skills you need to apply for Programming and Development job positions.
+Welcome to the CB-CS Git repository.
+A repository is a place where project files and data about those files are stored.

+This repository - or *repo* - is the home of our curriculum.
+By the time you've worked through it all you'll be ready to build professional web applications in the CB *stack*.

 No prior experience is necessary, just *sticktoitiveness*.